merce-fra/Wiki-on-processes-and-products-for-LCA/README.md

 This project consists of three main parts:

 1. **The Wiki**
    A structured Wiki system to organize **processes and products**, that can be found in the public domain, to be used for Life Cycle Assessment (LCA).
-It provides a centralized repository for organizing and accessing information about products and processes, including their relationships and characteristics.
-   You can access it directly in the [wiki of this github](https://github.com/merce-fra/Wiki-on-processes-and-products-for-LCA/wiki) or install it on dokuwiki.
+   You can access it directly in the [Wiki of this GitHub](https://github.com/merce-fra/Wiki-on-processes-and-products-for-LCA/wiki) or install it on dokuwiki.

-   The pages are orginally generated in the dokuwiki format and then automatically converted to the github wiki format (markdown) with the script "convert_to_github_wiki.py".
+   The pages are orginally generated in the dokuwiki (.txt) format and then automatically converted to the GitHub Wiki format (markdown) with the script `convert_to_github_wiki.py`.
+The source files for the pages are located in the `process/` and `product/` folders of this repository.

-   The sources of the pages are located in the folder process/ and product/
+   Note that the GitHub Wiki is stored in a separate repository, which can be cloned from: https://github.com/merce-fra/Wiki-on-processes-and-products-for-LCA.wiki.
+Again, it is recommanded to modify the pages in the `process/` and `product/` folders of this repo and then automatically generate the files in the folder `Wiki-on-processes-and-products-for-LCA.wiki`.

 2. **The import function for Brightway-formatted data**
-   The tool "import_data_wiki.py" (folder code_database_edition) relies on the brightway format (with the brightway import function) to generate files from brightway-compatible data in Excel.
+   The script `import_data_wiki.py` (folder code_database_edition) relies on the brightway format (with the brightway import function) to generate files from brightway-compatible data in Excel.
+New pages are automatically created in folders `process_new/` and `product_new/` .
+If the pages are satisfactory, they should then be manually moved to the folder `process/` and `product/` .

-   If new pages are added, the ps_db and pd_db files (where all the pages are listed) should be updated by running the code "update_database_list.py".
+   If new pages are added in the folders `process/` and `product/`, the `ps_db.txt` and `pd_db.txt` files (where all the pages are listed) should be updated by running the code `update_database_list.py`.

 3. **AI-based Wiki Edition**
    This tool integrates AI to assist in the management and editing of the DokuWiki.
 It automates tasks such as page generation (for not brightway-compliant data), inconsistency detection, and product similarity analysis, ensuring the wiki remains consistent, accurate, and up-to-date.

-# Accessing the wiki (on this github)
+# Accessing the Wiki (on this GitHub)

-Click [here](https://github.com/merce-fra/Wiki-on-processes-and-products-for-LCA/wiki) to access the wiki on this gihub.
+Click [here](https://github.com/merce-fra/Wiki-on-processes-and-products-for-LCA/wiki) to access the Wiki on this gihub.

 # Installation on Dokuwiki